-One such case happened in Falaise, France, where a pig attacked a child’s face who went on to later die from their wounds.
+One such case happened in Falaise, France, where a pig attacked a child’s face and went on to later die from their wounds.

 Cleopatra’s reign was closer to the moon landings than the Great Pyramid being built.

-This is one of those facts that gives you some impression of just how expansive the life of the Egyptian Empire truly was.
+This is one of those facts that give you some impression of just how expansive the life of the Egyptian Empire truly was.

 Shrapnel is named after its inventor.